vedanarasimhan/vedanarasimhan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Assistant Professor at NYU-Abu Dhabi, working on applied microeconomic topics with a focus on political economy, economic development, and growth.
-My current research focus is on the role that political institutions and government policy play in driving local development, public good provision, and migration.
-My broader research agnda engages with develompent topics related to trade, labour, and urbanization.
+My current research focus is on the role of political institutions and government policy in driving local development, public good provision, and migration.
+My broader research agenda deals with topics related to trade, labour, and urbanization.

 **Research interests:** Political Economy, Economic Development, Migration, Public Goods, Spatial Economics